 In our toasting consistency test this meant that in the first run, it produced undercooked toast, and then its residual heat meant that the remaining cycles produced inconsistent results.

-Our testing method is based on real-world use, but considering the Milantoast's special design, we also tested the toaster using their suggested method, which involves reducing the toasting time for subsequent cycles.
+We also tested the toaster using Milantoast’s suggested method, which involves reducing the toasting time for subsequent cycles.

-But while its longevity certainly is a positive, it could definitely work out to be a negative: you'll be stuck with a toaster that doesn't toast well for the rest of your life.
+While the Milantoast’s potential lifespan certainly is a positive, it could work out to be a negative: do you really want to spend a lifetime with an expensive toaster that doesn’t toast well?

 The Dualit delivered far more even and consistent results than the Milantoast.

-For around the same price as the Milantoast, you'll get four toast slots with the larger model (the Milantoast only has two), a five-year warranty – and far better performance.
+For around $100 more than the two-slice Milantoast, you’ll get four toast slots with the larger model, a five-year warranty – and far better performance.
+(The two-slice Dualit NewGen is $450.)

-Its simplicity is a big drawcard in that it makes the toaster easy to repair, but it can also be a drawback – its manual design means that you'll have to be more involved in the toasting process and our testers also noted it was "significantly difficult to clean".
+Its simplicity is a big drawcard in that it makes the toaster easy to repair, but it can also be a drawback – its manual design means that you’ll have to be more involved in the toasting process.

 That’s not likely to be an issue for engaged home cooks, but if you’re not a morning person you might be better off sticking with a toaster that’ll do all the work for you.

-Four of the five toasters recommended by our experts cost less than $100, so clearly you don't need to spend a fortune to get great results.
+Four of the 10 toasters recommended by our experts cost less than $100, so clearly you don’t need to spend a fortune to get great results.

 However, there’s no guarantee that cheaper appliances will last a long time, which means you may have to replace them after a couple of years.
 That’s a lot of toasters going into landfill!